alexbryw/mongodb-express-react/README.md

 [Github Repository](https://github.com/alexbryw/mongodb-express-react)

-# Install
-1. In /client folder run: npm install
-2. In /server folder run: npm install

 # Start / Install

-Open two terminals in VSCode.
+1. Open two terminals in VSCode.

 ---------------

-In the first terminal enter **cd client**.
+2. In the first terminal enter **cd client**.

 Then:
  - If this is the **first time** you run this project: enter npm **install** and after that **npm start** in this terminal.